Znih/Znih/README.md

 https://github.com/user-attachments/assets/3e6fda25-7e6a-4115-9826-8d55f6f26342

+`Your account has been locked.

+Marco
+@Marco874753
+What happened?

+We found some unusual activity on your account.
+To make sure X is safe for everyone, we need you to confirm your identity before you can continue using X.

+What you can do:

+To unlock your account, you must do the following:

+Verify your email address`

 Quelle: [X](https://t.co/7dLDnQfsbP) && 🗞️ 🙄 🧻 § 130 StGB will kein Volljurist ziehen ... nun droht selbst § 130 V StGB (Buschmann-§§)

 ![20250120_143007](https://github.com/user-attachments/assets/7f12a90e-b4e7-4527-91e1-2b11f051ed70)